 The last crucial rule is to warn users when a navigation action exits the application.
 Users should never accidentally close your application.

 It's important to remember that your mobile app can be viewed in different resolutions.
-Users can enlarge the picture up to 200%.
+Users can enlarge the picture by up to 200%.
 Your application should be tested at different resolutions to give a good user experience.

-Working with flowers is also important.
+Working with flowers is also significant.
 There should be a clear contrast between the foreground and background.
 Placing light text on a white background or dark text on a black background will make the content difficult to read.
 The result may be unreadable for most users, and it will not be readable for people with visual impairments.

+Adapting curriculum materials and using assistive technologies are common practices in special education.
 In terms of actual content and contrasting text, the font style of the text is also essential.
 While a fancy font might be appealing to some, it might not be readable to others.
 Be careful when using fonts that are italicized or difficult to read.
 If in doubt, please use the suggested (or default) font as referenced in the previously mentioned guides.

 Images can also distract attention from user interaction when the app is not tailored for accessibility.
 It becomes even worse when images are not used for decoration but are meaningful.
 You must provide text descriptions for these images.
 These descriptions should describe in detail what is happening in the picture.
 They can also explain how a particular image relates to the text.
 However, there is no need to repeat what you already wrote before.
-This way, visually impaired users can get the same user experience as everyone else, as assistive apps for special needs education on their devices will be able to convert text to sound.
+This way, visually impaired users can get the same user experience as everyone else, as assistive special education apps on their devices will be able to convert text to sound.

 Duplicate phrases can confuse the user or look like a mistake.
-In short, decorative images (or images that do not contain any additional information) should be ignored by accessibility tools.
+In short, decorative images (or images that do not contain any additional information) should be ignored by accessibility digital tools.

 Video and audio content must also be adapted for accessibility.
 All media player controls must be accessible to anyone.
 For example, hearing-impaired users should be able to change the volume of the media being played.
-And for those who do not have enough volume, captions are necessary when the message is transmitted via video or audio.
+For those who do not have enough volume, captions are necessary when the message is transmitted via video or audio.

-To ensure quality, all professional software products must be thoroughly tested prior to deployment.
+To ensure quality, all professional software products must be thoroughly tested before deployment.
 The tester can check if all accessibility features are implemented correctly.
 However, if you want people with disabilities to have a good user experience, it is advisable to put together a group of beta testers with disabilities.
 Colleges, universities, or local organizations can help bring this group of testers together.

 A service that, without exaggeration, can be called a genius.
 This application is for phones.
-The principle of operation is that a visually impaired or blind usercan direct the camera to the place where he wants to see something if he does not see something around.
+The principle of operation is that a visually impaired or blind user can direct the camera to the place where he wants to see something if he does not see something around.
 A sighted volunteer will tell him online what is where.
 The video on the site shows how a volunteer helps a blind person take an object from the table.
 Unfortunately, so far, the service works only in English.

 The Finger Reader allows blind and visually impaired people to read ordinary books.
 Putting on a finger a ring-like device equipped with a miniature video camera, the person runs his finger over the text.
 The device reads the text and speaks it out loud.

-Let's take a look at the basic principles of inclusive design of EdTech application, or, as it is also called, universal design.
+Let's take a look at the basic principles of inclusive design of Edtech application, or, as it is also called, universal design.